Access Virus: Virus B

+The Virus Indigo and Virus Rack were later released.
+These used slightly different synthesis engines to the Virus B.

+Virus C

+The Virus C was released in 2002 with further expanded polyphony and additional synthesis features.

+Further variants under the Virus C line were released the same year, with the Virus KC (Keyboard C), Virus Indigo 2, and Virus Rack XL, all sharing the same synthesis engine.
+A limited edition cosmetic upgrade of the Virus Indigo 2 was released as the Virus Indigo 2 Redback.

+Virus TI

+In November 2005, the Virus TI series was released, including the 61-key Virus TI Keyboard and the 37-key Virus TI Polar.
+A small desktop model was released in February 2008 called the Virus TI Snow.

+Virus TI2

+A revision of the TI series called TI2 came out in March 2009, featuring faster digital signal processing (DSP) controllers, additional polyphony, more effects in the effect section and a slightly changed design.

+Christoph Kemper confirmed in February 2024 that production of the TI2 had been discontinued a few months earlier.

+Software plugin versions

+The Virus series also has come out with two software plugin versions: TDM for Pro Tools and VST for TC Electronic Powercore series.

 Technical details

 The Access Virus employs various synthesis techniques, including subtractive synthesis, phase distortion (PD) synthesis, frequency modulation (FM) synthesis, and starting with the TI series, wavetable synthesis.

 All of the Viruses are DSP-powered, virtual analog synthesizers.
 They have virtual VCOs which can be tuned continuously from a pure sine wave to a square wave (with variable pulse-width modulation), as well as 63 "spectral" waveforms which are entirely synthetic, non-analog style waves.
 Oscillator waveforms may be modulated in a number of ways: ring modulation (AM), phase distortion (PD), or Frequency Modulation (FM).
 The Virus has a Matrix Modulation specification.
 With the TI series, several new oscillator models were added: Hypersaw and wavetable, as well as formant and granular oscillators.

 The filter section is programmable, with two independent resonant filters which can be combined and modulated in various ways.
 The Matrix Modulation specification allows for the creation of complex and detailed sounds.
 The Virus features a filter saturation stage as well as different types of digital and analog-style distortion.